tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/计费概述_intl.md

 ## 1. Pay-as-you-go

 Pay-as-you-go is a flexible billing approach.
 You can activate or terminate CVMs at any time and be billed only for the actual usage.
-Billing reference period is accurate to **seconds**.
-Advance payment is not required and settlement is made every hour on the hour.
-Applicable to online scare buying and other scenarios with highly fluctuating equipment demands.
+Billable time is accurate to the **seconds**.
+Bills are calculated every hour on the hour so you don't need to pay upfront.Applicable to online scare buying and other scenarios with highly fluctuating equipment demands.

 When you activate a postpaid CVM instance, the system will freeze in advance one-hour hardware (including CPU, memory, and data disk) fees for the CVM and make settlement every hour on the hour (Beijing time, based on your last-hour actual CVM usage.
 The hourly unit price of CVM instances is displayed upon purchase, and settlement is made by **actual seconds**, with costs rounded to two decimal places.
 Billing starts at the point when the CVM instance is created successfully, and ends at the point when you initiate a termination operation.